 What Is Evil in Philosophy?

 Evil is usually perceived only as a concept of value, the opposite to good.
 In the simplest explanation, evil is everything that contradicts high morality.
-It is something that ultimately harms individuals and the human society.
+It is something that ultimately harms individuals and human society.

 As long as the human civilization exists, there were so many concepts of good and evil.
 All philosophical and moral concepts are built on this dualism, each of which tries to build its own system of evaluation criteria and rules of human behavior in the society.

-And each of them is so relative that in essence, these concepts are only a figment of the collective human mind which has nothing to do with the objective reality of the universe.
+And each of them is so relative that in essence, these concepts are only a figment of the collective human mind that has nothing to do with the objective reality of the universe.
 Good and evil do not exist in the pure sense.
 There are only some reasons for conditional human expediency.

 Matter does not care whether it is able to create a person, kill or save them.
 Matter simply exists, as Hegel said, “in itself and for itself.”
 Natural phenomena are associated with the concepts of good and evil in exceptional cases, for example, in earthquakes, tsunamis, and other disasters.
 Here, people usually forget the immense and continuous good that nature gives us.

-Within the problem of good and evil, everything depends on how a person uses the nature, for destruction or creation, as a poison or as a medicine.
+Within the problem of good and evil, everything depends on how a person uses nature, for destruction or creation, as a poison or as a medicine.
 Good and evil are concepts correlated with humans and can only be seen in their actions.
 Even philosophers of the Hellenistic era found a source of both good and evil in the contradictory nature of man.

 3 Types of Evil According to Leibniz